sepantakamali/E2EPRAIIP/README.md

-# End-to-End Production-Ready AI Inference Platform
+# End-to-End Production-Ready Text Classification Inference Platform

-A reusable production-ready AI inference platform demonstrating secure deployment, model serving, observability, authentication, CI/CD, and cloud-native infrastructure.
+A deployed reference implementation demonstrating secure model serving, artifact versioning, authentication, observability, CI/CD, and cloud infrastructure.

-The current reference application is a text classification model served through FastAPI, but the platform is designed to host multiple AI inference workloads.
+The application and its API contracts are specific to binary text classification.
+Its engineering practices are intended to be adapted to other inference projects, rather than presented as a generic multi-workload serving framework.

 > Repository: <https://github.com/sepantakamali/E2EPRAIIP>